flight0/turtle-react-admin-template/README.md

-# Turtle-react-admin-template
+# turtle-react-admin-template

-Turtle-react-admin-template is a free admin template based React adn Tailwind CSS, other excellent libraries are also introduced, such as React Router,recharts,prettier,formik...
+Free admin template based React adn Tailwind CSS, other excellent libraries are also introduced, such as React Router,recharts,prettier,formik...

 ## Quick Start